California State University police departments: Specialized divisions

 In addition to CSO programs, CSUPD departments each have a Communications Division, which is the police dispatch center and the 9-1-1 access point for each CSU campus.
 Each department also staffs a Detective Division to investigate crimes and other cases reported by citizens and the patrol officers.

 In addition to these standard police bureaus, several CSUPD departments also staff more specialized police and public safety units.
 These include: Critical Response Units (CRU), K9 Bomb Squad Units, Crime Prevention Units, Dignitary Protection Units, Mental Health Evaluation Teams (MET), Gang Intelligence Unit, Orange County Regional SWAT team and others.

 In 1990, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act became federal law.
 This law requires all universities to compile and publish data describing the reported crimes that occurred on campus.
 The data for specific campuses can be found on the websites listed at the end of this article.

-Stations
+Individual departments

 CSUPD, Bakersfield

 The Cal State Bakersfield Police Department is located in building #60, north of the old gym.
 The address is 9001 Stockdale Highway, Bakersfield, CA.